-If you’re frustrated with how your hyperpigmentation affects your appearance, the board-certified, experienced dermatologists at Southwest Michigan Dermatology have the expertise to treat your condition.
-They can determine its cause and offer solutions that even out your skin tone.
+If you’re frustrated with how your hyperpigmentation affects your appearance, the board-certified dermatologists at Southwest Michigan Dermatology have the expertise to treat your condition.
+They can determine its cause and offer solutions that help even out your skin tone.
 To learn more about the right treatment for you, call the office nearest you in Portage, Michigan, to make an appointment, or request one online.

-Hyperpigmentation causes patches of skin to turn shades darker than your natural complexion, creating a contrast of color that can make you feel self-conscious.
+Hyperpigmentation is a condition where patches of skin turn shades darker than your natural complexion, creating a contrast of color that can make you feel self-conscious.

 You develop hyperpigmentation when you have an overproduction of the pigment in your skin called melanin, which gives your skin color.
 This condition can occur for several reasons, some need treatment more than others.

 You can develop these dark spots and patches from: